mufasa1611/cody/README.md

   ![404 page](<https://github.com/my> github address/404.PNG?raw=true)

-  The error page was created with [stable diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) and edited with [Adobe Photoshop](https://www.adobe.com/at/products/photoshop.html).
+  The error page image was created with [stable diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) and edited with [Adobe Photoshop](https://www.adobe.com/at/products/photoshop.html).

 ## The About section

 This section can either be viewed by scrolling down the page to the next section below the main section or by clicking the "About" link on the navigation bar or by clicking the button on the main landing index page.
 This section features a symbol team photo and gives the user a short summary of the companys history, roots and information of the range of products and services offered.
 When the screen size gets smaller, the photo is shrinking and displayed under the text.

 ![About](/assets/img/about.png)